Get

 6. Give Them Cardboard

 Perhaps your cat just wants something to chew on!
 If you give them a safe outlet, like cardboard, and redirect the behavior there you might be able to get them to stop chewing on wires.
-Ensure there’s not an underlying medical or behavioral condition for the issue, but then switch them to something safe to chew on.
+Ensure there’s not an underlying medical or behavioral condition for the issue, but then offer them a safer alternative for them to chew on.
+Yes, this is not ideal but certainly less hazardous.

 Hepper Hi-Lo Cardboard Cat Scratcher with Real...